-Anyone can set a value on a car BUT.. will it stand up to a challenge?
+Anyone can set a value on a car BUT…. will it stand up to a challenge?
 Some insurance companies are well known for challenging vehicle values when a claim is made.
 It does not matter if they accepted it when you bought the insurance or that you have been paying a premium on the value.
 It is easy for an insurance company lawyer to challenge any value set by anyone who may have any possible conflict of interest.
 This is not uncommon and many agreed or specified values have been challenged in court and the car owner has lost.
 This allows the insurance company to set any value they want.
-To avoid this, it is important to use an independent Certified Vehicle Appraiser.
+To avoid this it is important to use an independent Certified Vehicle Appraiser to determine the true market value.
 Appraisals by people who are associated with firms that buy, sell, restore, transport, or repair vehicles opens the door for having the value challenged!

 Even having a club member, show judge or other person familiar with your car does not mean the value will not be challenged.
 The person setting the value must also have considerable credentials and experience in setting vehicle values.
-To date, our Certified Vehicle Appraisal has never lost to a insurance company challenge.
+To date, our Certified Vehicle Appraisals have never lost to an insurance company challenge.
 Many values set by others have been set aside.

-Don’t take the chance – Get a Certified Vehicle Appraisal.
+Don’t take a chance – Get a Certified Vehicle Appraisal.

-Is the appraisal's fair market value what I can sell my car for?
+Is the appraised Fair Market Value what I can sell my car for?

 Is the value of my vehicle the same as the auction prices I see on TV?

-No, Not Really!
-If you have ever attended or seen the big auctions on TV, you can see that some vehicles sell at prices way beyond what the average sales price would be.
-This can be due to many reasons such as “Auction Fever”.
-Go to any type of auction and watch what happens when 2 or more people seek to win an item.
-Also, take note that the actual selling price does not include the auction commission which is often an additional 10%.
-On the other side, the owner received about 10% LESS than the selling price!
-The real market value goes out the door and egos and competition take over.
+No, it is NOT.
+If you have ever attended or watched the big auctions on TV, you can see that some vehicles sell at prices way beyond what the average sales price would be.
+This can be due to many reasons such as “Auction Fever”; go to any type of auction and watch what happens when two or more people seek to win an item.
+Also, take note that the actual selling price does not include the buyers commission which is often an additional 10%.
+On the other side, the owner typically receives about 10% LESS than the selling price due to a sellers commission!
+The real market value goes out the door when egos and competition take over.
 Also, the condition rating of the vehicles at the auctions are not posted.
-It is impossible to determine what condition rating really is.
-Be aware that the information and discription is provided by the seller and NOT verified by the auction.
-Auction prices can have an impact on the fair market value when a trend appears like the past “HEMI” prices but remember, auction prices do NOT set the market values.
-The market values are determined by the actual sales as reported to the various pricing guides.
+It is impossible to determine what condition these cars are in without an on-site inspection.
+Be aware that the information and discription publisshed in the auction catalogs are provided by the seller and NOT often verified by the auction company.
+Auction prices can have an impact on the fair market value when a trend appears like the recent “Hemi car” prices but remember, auction prices do NOT set the market values.
+The market values are determined by the actual sales as reported to the various pricing guides and by VERIFIED private sales.
 A Certified Vehicle Appraisal is your best guide.
 It sets the fair market value and documents the condition based on the definition set by the industry.